Injuries everywhere; Russia, Italy to meet in ATP Cup final - WHIZ News

 GRAMPIANS TROPHY

-Fifth-seeded Maria Sakkari beat three-time major winner Angelique Kerber 6-4, 6-2 in a rescheduled opener on Margaret Court Arena to reach the Grampians Trophy semifinals against No. 6 Anett Kontaveit, who got a walkover in the quarterfinals when two-time Australian Open winner Azarenka withdrew because of a lower back problem.
+Fifth-seeded Maria Sakkari beat three-time major winner Angelique Kerber 6-4, 6-2 to reach the Grampians Trophy semifinals against No. 6 Anett Kontaveit, who got a walkover in the quarterfinals when two-time Australian Open winner Azarenka withdrew because of a lower back problem.

-Seventh-seeded Jennifer Brady moved into the semis with a 7-6 (5), 6-4 win over Barbora Krejcikova.
+Seventh-seeded Jennifer Brady beat Barbora Krejcikova and will next play 20-year-old Anna Li, who qualified for her first semifinal on the WTA Tour with a 6-3, 6-1 win over Sorana Cirstea.

+The tournament created for players who had to go into hard lockdown during the quarantine because they shared a charter flight to Australia with somebody who later tested positive for COVID-19.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports